bfxdev/Arduino/VSCode/README.md

 ### Building the c_cpp_properties.json file

 To make the file more generic, we will use variable substitution as described in the [VSCode variables reference](https://code.visualstudio.com/docs/editor/variables-reference).
-We will use:
+We will use the following constructs in the tutorial:

+- `${config:arduino.path}`: path to the Arduino IDE folder, as set in the user preferences
 - `${env:USERPROFILE}`: path to the user's home directory on Windows
+- `${env:HOME}`: path to the user's home directory on macOS and Linux
 - `${workspaceFolder}`: folder opened in VSCode (so it is important to always open the folder of the sketch)

 To build the file, a basic understanding of the Arduino IDE structure is necessary.
 In particular, it is important to know the location of the include folders and know that the file `Arduino.h` is added at the beginning of the main `.ino` file.
-Please refer to [my other tutorial on the Arduino IDE](https://gamebuino.com/index.php/creations/understanding-the-arduino-ide) for more details.
+Please refer to [my other tutorial on the Arduino files and folders](https://gamebuino.com/index.php/creations/understanding-the-arduino-ide) for more details.

 This is a first implementation of the file for Windows **using the Tag Parser** (not the Default engine so there is no `includePath`), and assuming that the sketchbook is at its default location (`Arduino` folder in user's home folder). **Edit the lines in the `env` block to adapt to your setup** if necessary: